juansgomez87/vis-mtg-mer/README.md

 ```
 python3 evaluate_dataset.py -n 80 -e 10 -q 5
 ```
 The previous step will train all models for all users - it will take approximately 2 hours.
-After the process is complete, you need to generate the plots:
+After the process is complete, you need to analyze the results:
 ```
-python3 make_plots.py
+python3 analysis.py
 ```
+This will output the plots from the papers, the statistical analysis, and the user behavior analysis.

 ## Usage Dash App for visualization